-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Federal Appropriated Funds financial statements of the Woodrow Wilson International Center for Scholars (the Center), which comprise the Federal Appropriated Funds statement of financial position as of September 30, 2018, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated November 15, 2018.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Federal Appropriated Funds financial statements of the Woodrow Wilson International Center for Scholars (the Center), which comprise the Federal Appropriated Funds statement of financial position as of September 30, 2020, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated November 16, 2020, which included an emphasis of matter paragraph indicating the Center adopted Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.